jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 3. **Graceful Degradation**: Design components to handle failures gracefully, providing meaningful error messages and fallback behavior when possible.

+4. **Default Values**: Always provide sensible default values for functions that might encounter errors or missing data.

 ## Configuration and Validation

 1. **Configuration Management**: Using Pydantic for configuration validation provides strong type checking and validation, but requires understanding its validation mechanisms.

 2. **Library Version Awareness**: Stay aware of major version changes in dependencies (like Pydantic v1 to v2) and plan for migration to avoid deprecated features.

+3. **Data Validation**: Validate data as close to the extraction point as possible to ensure data quality.
+Implement validation functions for common data types and formats.

+## Data Processing and Transformation

+1. **Internationalization**: Consider different regional formats when handling numeric and date data.
+Implement robust parsing for different number formats (e.g., US vs. European).

+2. **Separation of Concerns**: Separate parsing logic from data transformation to improve maintainability and testability.

+3. **Consistent Error Handling**: Use consistent error handling patterns across all data processing functions to ensure reliability.

+4. **Logging Context**: Include sufficient context in log messages to make debugging easier, especially for data extraction and transformation errors.

 ## System Dependencies and Integration